Rhyl Lifeboat Station: Description

 The lifeboat station is built on the promenade in Rhyl.
-The building contains the All-Weather Lifeboat (ALB), Inshore Lifeboat (ILB), Shannon Launch & Recovery System (SLRS), marinised County Tractor & Land Rover Defender used for Search and Rescue operations off the coast of Rhyl.
+The building contains the All-weather lifeboat (ALB) with Shannon Launch and Recovery System (SLARS), Inshore lifeboat (ILB), launched with a marinised County Tractor, and a Land-Rover Defender, used for Search and Rescue operations off the coast of Rhyl.
 The station also has a short concrete slipway that leads down to the beach.
 Each boat is kept on a carriage attached to a tractor which propels it down to the water and brings it back after use.
-A fund-raising shop is situated on the west side of the boathouse.
+A fundraising shop is situated on the west side of the boathouse.